-For over 20 years, Holy Land Trust has been a key player in the local and global nonviolent movement to achieve peace and justice.
-We continually work across local division, political lines, and international borders to unite the voices demanding justice and equality for all.
-We’ve worked on the ground organizing noncompliance campaigns, direct nonviolent actions, and international advocacy initiatives.
-We’ve been pioneering in our approach in setting up programs of personal sustainability and empowerment for activists in the movement.
-We’ve also been taken the lead and carving out a principled approach to nonviolent activism in the Holy Land, reframing the conversation away from the broken paradigm of “Israelis-vs-Palestinians”, and taking a holistic approach through looking at systems of oppression and linking gender, race, class and other forms of structural violence as means to usher in new systems of equality.
+For over 20 years, Holy Land Trust has been a critical player in the local and global nonviolent movement to achieve peace and justice.
+We continually work across regional divisions, political lines, and international borders to unite the voices demanding justice and equality for all.
+We've worked on the ground organizing noncompliance campaigns, direct nonviolent actions, and global advocacy initiatives.
+We've been pioneering in our approach in setting up programs of personal sustainability and empowerment for activists in the movement.
+We've also been taken the lead and carving out a principled path to nonviolent activism in the Holy Land.
+Reframing the conversation away from the broken paradigm of "Israelis-vs-Palestinians," we've adopted a holistic approach by looking at systems of oppression, and linking gender, race, class, and other forms of structural violence to usher in new methods of equality.

-Most recently, Holy Land Trust was one of the leading Palestinian organizations taking the charge in the Sumud Freedom Camp Coalition.
-The coalition ushered in one of the largest direct nonviolent actions in the community of Sarura, a small Palestinian hamlet in the South Hebron Hills.
-The aim of the action was to create “facts on the ground’ and restore a Palestinian presence to a community that had been vacant for decades.
+Most recently, Holy Land Trust was one of the leading Palestinian organizations leading the charge in the Sumud Freedom Camp Coalition.
+The coalition ushered in one of the most significant direct nonviolent actions in the community of Sarura, a small Palestinian hamlet in the South Hebron Hills.
+The goal of the action was to create "facts on the ground' and restore a Palestinian presence to a community that had been vacant for decades.
 Over a year later, there is an ongoing presence on that land, fit with infrastructure and community outreach.